 Installing Herbie

-Herbie supports Linux, macOS, and Windows (though, on Windows, you will need to install Make).
-It can be installed from a package or from source.
+Herbie supports Linux, macOS, and Windows.
 To start, install Racket, which Herbie is written in.
-Then install Herbie.
-(Herbie can also be installed from source or via a Docker image.)
+Then install Herbie, either from a package, from source, or via a Docker image.

 Installing Racket

-Please note: on Linux, we recommend the official Racket installer over installing Racket via Snap.
-If you must install Racket from Snap, make sure Herbie and all packages are located in your home directory or another allow-listed directory.
+On Linux, we recommend against installing Racket via Snap.
+If you must install Racket from Snap, locate Herbie and all other packages in your home directory or another allow-listed directory.

 Test that Racket is installed correctly and has a correct version: